fhoedemakers/pico-infonesPlus/README.md

 ### Pinout

-Use the breadboard for connecting all together:
+Use the breadboard to connect all together:

-Wire Pico Pin 38 to the breadboard ground column (-) Wire the breadboard left ground column (-) with the breadboard right ground column (-)
+- Wire Pico Pin 38 to the breadboard ground column (-)
+- Wire the breadboard left ground column (-) with the breadboard right ground column (-)

 #### Adafruit Micro-SD breakout board+